"This Post contains affiliate links; we earn commissions if you shop through the links on this page."

 Blogging Capability

-Shopify as an eCommerce platform offers blog functionality, but it’s far from giving the same level of features as WordPress-powered sites.
-It lags behind and can only be improved over time to rival the likes of the WordPress blogging platform.
+Shopify offers blog functionality as an eCommerce platform, but it’s far from giving the same features as WordPress-powered sites.
+It lags and can only be improved over time to rival the likes of the WordPress blogging platform.

-If blogging is part of your online shop SEO strategy, you need to think through your choice of an online store.
+If blogging is part of your online shop SEO strategy, you must consider your online store choice.

 You can set product category-based URLs, product tag bases, and more.
-And have total control over the setting of your store URL structure.
+You also have total control over the setting of your store URL structure.

-Shopify does not offer URL customization like WordPress but that is not to say that is Shopify bad for SEO.
-By default, when you add a product after creating a collection, you’ll also generate a canonicalized product collection URL.
+Shopify does not offer URL customization like WordPress, but that is not to say that Shopify is bad for SEO.

 For more helpful information on how to make your Shopify URL more user and SEO-friendly, check out this post.